Toilet training regression: What it is and what can you do to help solve it

 Has your child ever backtracked when it came to their toilet training progress?

-I had no end of trouble when it came to training my son.
+I had no end of trouble when it came to training one of my children.
 Several times it seemed like I had finally cracked the code and suddenly we would be right back at square one.

 I'm not going to lie, I felt like I was the only one failing at it and I was shocked when I found post after post in parenting forums on the same issue.